daltonri24/Omni_Bot_PC/README.md

 #### BOTTOM LAYER

 Acting as the base of the robot, the main purpose of this layer is containing the motors.
-However, this layer contains the parts in blue are also used to contain the buck converter, lipo battery, and battery display.
+However, there are also the 3D printed parts in blue which are used to contain the buck converter, lipo battery, and battery display.
 <table>
     <tr>
         <td><img src="images/IMG_5520.jpg" alt="BACK" width="400"/></td>